mechanical-turk/cobalt-base/README.md

 };
 ```

-What if you could type something like `generate component my-first-component` in your cli, and the rest was done automatically for you?
+What if you could type something like `generate component my-first-component` in your terminal, and the rest was done automatically for you?

 # Enter cobalt